cse151a-nba-project/final-paper/README.md

 #### Eric Ye: Data Exploration Engineer

-Contribution: Worked with Bryan in taking raw dataset and determined interesting features while also providing visualizations for data distribution / type / correlation.
+Contribution: Worked with Bryant in taking raw dataset and determined interesting features while also providing visualizations for data distribution / type / correlation.
 Was more involved in taking potentially robust NBA datasets from Bryant and working with David to preprocess the data (connecting model creation steps as a middle man).

 #### Kevin Shen: Model Engineer